-- The risks that affect the performance of the business model (and the financial assets held within that business model) and, in particular, the way those risks are managed. - The expected frequency, value and timing of sales are also important aspects of the Group's assessment.
+- How the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel. - The risks that affect the performance of the business model (and the financial assets held within that business model) and, in particular, the way those risks are managed. - The expected frequency, value and timing of sales are also important aspects of the Group's assessment.

 The business model assessment is based on reasonably expected scenarios without taking 'worst case' or 'stress case' scenarios into account.
-If cash flows after initial recognition are realised in a way that is different from the Group's original expectations, the Group does not change the classification of the remaining financial assets held in that business model, but incorporates such information when assessing newly originated or newly purchased financial assets going forward.
+If cash flows after initial recognition are realized in a way that is different from the Group's original expectations, the Group does not change the classification of the remaining financial assets held in that business model, but incorporates such information when assessing newly originated or newly purchased financial assets going forward.